SuperArtyK/EDSY_guardianEngineering/README.md

 # EDSY with guardian engineering

 So this is a fork of the EDSY calculator, with numbers adjusted for guardian modules.
+Link modified edsy: https://superartyk.github.io/EDSY_guardianEngineering/

 Also at the same time adding the long-desired module reinforcement engineering.
 (Which makes me realise that hull tanking is not that bad, and honestly feel like *intentionally* nerfed.)